NATROX® O₂ Patient Help Center

 What is the OG?

-The Oxygen Generator (OG) is a battery-operated device that delivers continuous pure humidified oxygen directly to the wound to help wound healing.
+The Oxygen Generator (OG) is a battery-operated device that continuously delivers oxygen directly to the wound bed to stimulate healing.
 It comes with two (2) rechargeable batteries and a charging kit.

 What is the ODS?

-The Oxygen Delivery System (ODS) is a sterile, single-use, wound interface shaped like a wheel.
-The ODS lays between the wound and the dressing and delivers oxygen to the wound.
+The Oxygen Delivery System (ODS) is a sterile, single-use, wound interface shaped like a wheel attached to a tube.
+The ODS is placed between the wound and a secondary dressing as it delivers oxygen to the wound.

 Oxygen is distributed from all areas of the “wheel” to evenly cover the wound bed.
-The holes in the wheel design allow wound exudate to flow freely into the dressing.
+The openings in the wheel design allow wound exudate to flow freely into the secondary dressing.

 What is the canula?